X icon button to close sales banner

 Free bleeding is an empowering and positive way to confront the reality and social stigma of menstruation.

-Periods should be seen for what they are: normal and healthy.
-They shouldn’t make people uncomfortable, disrupt daily activities or represent shame.
-People with periods have more important issues to face than additional biological maintenance.
-So what can we do to address menstruation without succumbing to it?
+Periods are a normal part of many people’s lives.
+They shouldn’t make you feel uncomfortable, disrupt your daily activities or cause you to feel ashamed.
+People with periods have more important issues to face than being wrapped up in period taboo.
+But what can we do to address menstruation without it taking up our lives?

 Free bleeding is an empowering and positive way to confront the reality and social stigma of menstruation.
-So what’s free bleeding?
+So what is free bleeding?
 Free bleeding is exactly what it sounds like.
 It’s going through your period without the use of menstrual products — literally going with the flow.
+Some people free bleed onto towels and some people wear leggings or period panties.

 I gave free bleeding a shot during my last period, and didn’t use a single tampon or pad.
 Even on the second, typically heaviest, day.
-However, I wanted security and backup, so I wore THINX reusable underwear.
+However, I wanted security and backup, so I wore THINX period underwear.
 It felt liberating to have my period without having to overthink it.
 You’ll feel it, but can go about your day like it’s nothing.
-Plus you can wear them all day — depending on the heaviness of your flow.
-My flow is light to medium, and these styles worked well for me:
+Plus you can wear them all day — depending on the heaviness of your flow and the volume of your period blood.
+My flow is light to medium, and these styles worked well for me.

-Free bleeding into reusable underwear is an easy-going alternative to disposable collection methods.
+Free bleeding into reusable underwear is an environmental alternative to disposable collection methods.
 Plus there are some smart benefits:

 1. Free bleeding keeps your usual vaginal fluid and healthy bacteria where they should be — in your vagina.